aspose-tasks/Aspose-Task-Reference-Tutorials/content/english/java/formulas/work-with-formulas/_index.md

 ## Prerequisites
 Before we begin, ensure you have the following prerequisites set up:
 ### Java Development Environment
 Make sure you have a Java Development Kit (JDK) installed on your system.
-You can download and install the latest JDK from the official Oracle website.
+You can download and install the latest JDK from the Oracle website.
 ### Aspose.Tasks Library
 You need to have the Aspose.Tasks library added to your Java project.
 You can download the library from the [Aspose.Tasks for Java download page](https://releases.aspose.com/tasks/java/) and include it in your project's dependencies.